DiegoGuz10/DiegoGuz10.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a third-year Informatics student at the University of California, Irvine (UCI), specializing in human-computer interaction (HCI) and minoring in Information and Computer Science.
+I am currently a third-year Informatics student at the University of California, Irvine (UCI), specializing in Human-Computer Interaction (HCI) and minoring in Information and Computer Science.
 Alongside my studies, I am actively involved in undergraduate research, with particular interests in:

 1.
 Information Retrieval and Visualization